 3. Customer Support Management

 To ensure that your customers have a great shopping experience from your store, you need to have a stellar customer support system.
-American Express reported that consumers are willing to spend 17% more on a company that has outstanding customer service.
+According to Dimensional Research, 52% of customers continued to use more products or services from a company after having a positive customer experience.
 Your customer support can make or break the success and growth of your eCommerce store.

 But, it’s not easy to keep track of every aspect of your customer support management.
 From recording any tickets raised, managing them, making changes to following up with the customer, customer support needs a great system for it to work efficiently.